 - Eyes are averted to avoid confrontation.
 They may also be narrowed.

-- A Direct stare signifies that the dog should it be required is more than willing to rise to a preserved challenge.
+- A Direct stare signifies that the dog should it be required is more than willing to rise to a perceived challenge.

 These sounds vary according to the emotion to be displayed and the point the dog is trying to get across either to other dogs or to humans.
 Dogs bark for many reasons, such as when perceived intruders (humans, dogs, or other animals) approach its territory, for identification, when hearing an unfamiliar or unidentified noise, when seeing something that the dog doesn't expect to be there, or when playing.